 This course is a study of the history and development of the influential German art, design and architecture school; the artists and architects who served on its faculty; and the body of work produced there from 1919 to 1933, and in Chicago from 1938 to 1944.
-(G7 Humanities).
-Prerequisite(s): HA 112.
+Prerequisite(s): any 100-level HA course.